 Find the perfect HVAC products for your next project through Architizer’s community marketplace for building-products.
 Click here to see if you qualify.
 It’s free for architects.

-Heating, ventilation and air conditioning systems, or HVAC, are as vital to a building as lungs are to a human being.
+Heating, ventilation and air conditioning (HVAC) systems are as vital to a building as lungs are to a human being.
 These systems employ complex networks of air handlers, compressors, cooling towers and other equipment to make sure that the air inside of a building is clean, conditioned and comfortable.
 But running all of that equipment consumes a lot of energy.
 According to the U.S. Department of Energy, these processes account for 48% of energy use in homes and 40% to 60% of energy use in commercial buildings.
 If not run efficiently, these systems can quickly drain wallets, devour natural resources and dirty the atmosphere.

 The good news is that the HVAC industry has come a long way since the days of shoveling coal into furnaces to keep the house warm.
 Recent breakthroughs in renewable energy and smart technology are making these systems more sustainable than ever before, consuming less energy while promoting healthier indoor and outdoor environments.
 As you consider which HVAC system is right for your next project, check out eight of the most exciting innovations below: